-Kelly Carlin is a thinker, writer, talker and doodler.
-She’s funny, serious, silly and deep.
+Kelly Carlin is a thinker, writer, talker, and doodler.
+She’s funny, serious, silly, and deep.
 Sometimes she wishes she were Carol Burnett, other days it’s Patti Smith, but mostly it’s Oprah Winfrey.
 It’s complicated.
 Her fascinations range from discovering how to live a true and deep life, to freedom of expression, to the evolution of consciousness and the American psyche.
-She’s a practitioner of Zen Buddhism, has a Masters in Jungian/Archetypal psychology (no, she is not a therapist), and comes from a family steeped in comedy, big ideas and warm hearts.
-Now that she’s found her voice in the world, she’s figuring out how to use it for good while having a shitload of fun.
+She’s a practitioner of Zen Buddhism, has a Master’s in Jungian/Archetypal psychology, and comes from a family steeped in comedy, big ideas, and warm hearts.
+Now that she’s found her voice in the world, she’s figuring out how to use it for good while having a load of fun.

-In the last nine years she toured her solo show internationally, produced the critically acclaimed Showtime show, The Green Room with Paul Provenza, created her popular podcast, Waking from the American Dream, and has interviewed dozens of iconic and popular comedians on her SiriusXM show, The Kelly Carlin Show.
-She has spoken at various venues and conferences, such as The Chautauqua Institute, Imagine No Religion conference, the Reason Rally, and Watermark and the Boston Ad Club.
-Through her public speaking and workshops she has inspired thousands of artists, business leaders, writers, and truth seekers to question the status quo within their lives and culture.
+In the last nine years, she toured her solo show internationally, produced the critically acclaimed Showtime show, The Green Room with Paul Provenza, created her popular podcast, Waking from the American Dream, and has interviewed dozens of iconic and popular comedians on her SiriusXM show, The Kelly Carlin Show.
+She has spoken at various venues and conferences, such as The Chautauqua Institute, Imagine No Religion conference, the Reason Rally, Watermark, and the Boston Ad Club.
+Through her public speaking and workshops, she has inspired thousands of artists, business leaders, writers, and truth seekers to question the status quo within their lives and culture.

-As the daughter of the iconoclast and legendary comedian George Carlin, she has not only taken up the torch of his legacy through her own teaching, writing and speaking, but by also releasing her father’s work through many media, protecting his work and image in the public sphere, and most recently, by donating his archives to the National Comedy Center in Jamestown, NY where they will be on permanent display when the center opened in August of 2018.
+As the daughter of the iconoclast and legendary comedian George Carlin, she has not only taken up the torch of his legacy through her own teaching, writing, and speaking, but by also releasing her father’s work through many media, protecting his work and image in the public sphere, and most recently, by donating his archives to the National Comedy Center in Jamestown, NY where they will be on permanent display.

 In her own words: “I think the comic’s job is always to question authority and question the status quo.”